nmshd/documentation/_docs_explore/22-security.md

 ## Enable PIN/Password Authentication of Device

 The first line of defense for your device is a strong password or PIN.
 It is essential to enable this feature on your device to prevent unauthorized access.
-A strong password or PIN should be at least six characters long, contain a mix of upper and lowercase letters, numbers, and symbols.
+A secure password should be at least between eight and twelve characters long and contain a mixture of upper and lower case letters, numbers and symbols.
 Additionally, you should avoid using easily guessable passwords, such as birthdays or names.

 ## Only One Person Should Use the Device